But skill alone doesn't reach a dysregulated child.

 That gap costs time, trust, and outcomes — leading to longer appointments, staff exhaustion, and families avoiding care altogether.

-This approach reduces escalation and refusals without altering clinical protocols or slowing workflow.
+This reduces escalation and refusals—without changing protocols or slowing workflow.

 No pressure.
 No obligation.